Economy of Spain: Property boom and bust, 2003–2014

 The adoption of the euro in 2002 had driven down long-term interest rates, prompting a surge in mortgage lending that jumped fourfold from 2000 to its 2010 apex.
 The growth in the property market, which had begun in 1997, accelerated and within a few years had developed into a property bubble.
 It was financed largely by "Cajas", which are regional savings banks under the oversight of regional governments, and was fed by the historically low interest rates and a massive growth of immigration.
 Fueling this trend, the economy was being credited for having avoided the almost zero of some of its largest partners in the EU, in the months previous to the global Great Recession.

 Over the five years ending 2005, Spain's economy had created more than half of all new jobs in the EU.
 At the top of its property boom, Spain was building more houses than Germany, France and the UK combined.
 Home prices soared by 71% between 2003 and 2008, in tandem with the credit explosion.

 The bubble imploded in 2008, causing the collapse of Spain's large property related and construction sectors, causing mass layoffs, and a collapsing domestic demand for goods and services.
 Unemployment shot up.
 At first, Spain's banks and financial services avoided the early crisis of their international counterparts.
 However, as the recession deepened and property prices slid, the growing bad debts of the smaller regional savings banks, forced the intervention of Spain's central bank and government through a stabilization and consolidation program, taking over or consolidating regional "cajas", and finally receiving a bank bailout from the European Central Bank in 2012, aimed specifically for the banking business and "cajas" in particular.
 Following the 2008 peak, home prices plunged by 31%, before bottoming out in late 2014.

+The economic situation started improving by 2013.
+By then, Spain managed to reverse the record trade deficit which had built up during the boom years.
+It attained a trade surplus in 2013, after three decades of running a deficit.
+In 2015, GDP grew by 3.2%: a rate not seen since 2007.
+In 2014–2015, the economy recovered 85% of the GDP lost during the 2009–2013 recession.
+This success led some analysts to refer to Spain's recovery as "the showcase for structural reform efforts".
+Spain's unemployment fell substantially from 2013 to 2017.
+Real unemployment is much lower, as millions work in the grey market, people who count as unemployed yet perform jobs.
+Real Spanish GDP may be around 20% bigger, as it is assumed the underground economy is annually 190 billion euros (US$224 billion).
+Among high income European countries, only Italy and Greece are believed to have larger underground economies.
+Thus Spain may have higher purchasing power as well as a smaller gini coefficient (inequality measure), than shown in official numbers.